oneconvergence/dkube-examples-internal/tensorflow/classification/resnet/catsdogs/README.md

 9. Wait till status field shows running
 10. Copy the URL shown in Endpoint field of the serving job.

+## Test Inference Details
+1. Serving image:  (use default one)
+2. Transformer image: (use default one)
+3. Transformer Project : (use default one)
+4. Transformer code: tensorflow/classification/resnet/catsdogs/transformer/transformer.py

 ## How to test Inference
 1. To test inference open a new tab with link < DKUBE_URL:port/inference >
 2. Copy and Paste Dkube OAuth token from Developer Settings present in menu on top right to Authorization